search-rug/search-rug.github.io/_sprojects/feitosa-6.md

 - technical debt
 - empirical research
 posted: 2024-01-12
-short: The goal of this project is to elicit the requirements for automated TD management solutions, using various sources (e.g., mailing lists and academic surveys with practitioners).
+description: The goal of this project is to elicit the requirements for automated TD management solutions, using various sources (e.g., mailing lists and academic surveys with practitioners).
 contact:
   header: Supervisor(s)
   members: